 CSI: Crime Scene Investigation: Season 8

-This season starts off with a bang.
-For most of season seven the team was hot of the trail of the miniature killer; a serial murder who provided an exact duplicate of the crime scene to bewilder the investigators.
-At the end of the last season the killer was caught but she left on last miniature; Sara trapped under her car dying.
+This season starts with a bang.
+For most of season seven, the team was hot of the trail of the miniature killer; a serial murder who provided an exact duplicate of the crime scene to bewilder the investigators.
+At the end of the last season, the killer was caught, but she left on the last miniature; Sara trapped under her car dying.
 The team pulls out all the stops to find her before she dies and ultimately saves her.
 This had a major emotional impact on Sara who initially accepts Grissom’s marriage proposal but winds up leaving her job and town.
 Her relationship with Grissom is now out in the open bringing them under the scrutiny of the Crime Lab Asst.
 Director Conrad Ecklie (Marc Vann).
-He is a sticker for the rule and the relationship is not by the book.
-He has had it in for Sara for a while and this is chance to get to her.
+He is a stickler for the rule, and the relationship is not by the book.
+He has had it in for Sara for a while, and this is a chance to get to her.
 Things start to look bad for Brown when he crosses one of the last mob bosses in Los Vegas.
 He gets pulled in deeper and deeper until he becomes the main suspect in a murder.
 This season covers the usual wide variety of crimes that have been the hallmark of this series.
 There is everything from headless bodies to a serial killer on the loose.
 One very macabre episode is about a murder that happens on the set of a pornographic horror film.
-As usual it highlights the strange imagination of the writers.
+As usual, it highlights the strange imagination of the writers.

 Unlike any crime drama that came before special effects play a key role in this series.
 There is always the now famous zoom through a wound down to the cellular level keeping with the science orientation.
 There is also some of the best make up effects for the lamentable victims.
 They look dead far more than anywhere else.
 Most importantly is the quality of this show.
-The writing has continued too remain fresh and innovative which is something special after an eight year run.
+The writing has continued to remain fresh and innovative which is something special after an eight-year run.
 There are also sub pots that provide insight into the lives of the investigators and how the job affects them.
-The acting is more like what you would find in a top notch movie than the typical TV show.
+The acting is more like what you would find in the atop-notch movie than the typical TV show.

 Not only is this one of the best series on television today the DVD release by CBS Paramount is above and beyond the usual season set.
 The technical standards are excellent as expected.
 What set this set above the rest are the extras.
 One looks at the episode directed by William Friedkin.
 Another features the departure while another looks at the city of Los Vegas.
 There is a featurette on the use of forensic entomology.
-One episode was a cross over with another CBS crime show, ‘Without a Trace’.
-In many DVD sets they only show the part of the story that was presented in the series.
-Here they include as an extras the full episode from ‘Trace’.
-This is definitely one to get.
+One episode was a cross over with another CBS crime show, ‘Without a Trace.’
+In many DVD sets, they only show the part of the story that was presented in the series.
+Here they include as an extra the full episode from ‘Trace.’
+This is one to get.